phimeyer/phimeyer.github.io/_pages/about.md

   - /about.html
 ---

-I am a Political Scientist and Postdoctoral Research Fellow at Gottfried Wilhelm Leibniz University Hannover, Germany.
-I research politics with particular interest and expertise in:
+I am a Data Mining Manager at SAZ Services GmbH and Political Scientist.
+My research interests are:

 - Judicial Politics, Judicial Behaviour, and Judicial Public Relations
 - Political Communication